-Based on current facts and circumstances, we believe that the receipt of a refund associated with a tax loss carryback will extend past 12 months.
-Therefore, we have reclassified \$3.8 million of tax receivable from prepaid expenses and other current assets, where it was recorded in periods prior to June 30, 2022, to other assets on the condensed consolidated balance sheet as of June 30, 2022,
+In the second quarter of 2022, the receipt of a refund associated with a tax loss carryback was determined to extend past 12 months, based on current facts and circumstances.
+Therefore, \$3.8 million of tax receivable was reclassified from prepaid expenses and other current assets, where it was recorded in periods prior to June 30, 2022, to other assets on the condensed consolidated balance sheet as of June 30, 2022 and September 30, 2022.